Puerto Rico's Hurricane Maria death toll hiked to 2,975

 The first phase of the study cost $305,000.
 In the second phase, the researchers plan to focus on the causes of death.

-The researchers found that the risk of death was 45 percent higher for those living in impoverished communities, and that men older than 65 saw a continuous elevated risk of death.
+The researchers found that the risk of death was 45 percent higher for those living in impoverished communities, and that men over 65 saw a continuous elevated risk of death.

 They also reported that physicians and others told them that Puerto Rico's government did not notify them about federal guidelines on how to document deaths related to a major disaster.